na-na-hi/renget/archive/carrot-hazel-archive.md

 >>Misc.
 >He wears a purple scarf on his neck, and for a time, some broken sunglasses he found in a mystery dungeon, he keeps his badge on either the scarf or a bag he wears for quick access to his objects
->He has an irregular white patch of fur on his side due to a powerful ice move damaging that area
+>He has an irregular white patch of fur on his side due to a powerful ice move that he tanked, burning the nerves and causing the fur pigmentation of that patch
->His ‘Sigil’ is of a chariot as told by a Xatu, he will not stop until the job is done, or he considers it to be done
+>His ‘Sigil’ is of the chariot as told by a Xatu, he will not stop until the job is done, or he considers it to be done
 >Secret: He still misses the flavor of meat and cold cuts like Salami, and has wondered how different pokemon would taste, but those are just intrusive thoughts and he will never even try it
 ***
 #### Hazel